rvl-lab-utoronto/backwards-reachability/index.md

         vout = VideoWriter(extraArgs.videoFilename,'Motion JPEG AVI')
 ```

-And finally, we uncomment the code to generate a 2D slice of the original output, as it makes things simpler and easier to understand conceptually.
+And finally, we uncomment the code that renders a 2D slice of the original output, as it makes things simpler and easier to understand conceptually.

 ```matlab
 % uncomment if you want to see a 2D slice